luke-mckeever/Cyber_Vault/Knowledge Articles/All Knowledge Articles/Active Directory.md

-# 🛡️🔐 Knowledge Article: Active Directory Security 🎯🧠
+# 🛡️🔐 Active Directory Security 🎯🧠
+#KA

 > **Active Directory (AD)** is the **core identity and access management** solution in most enterprise networks.
 > Because of its central role, **securing AD** is mission-critical for defending against both insider and external threats.